uncertaingraph/me/_pages/about.md

 </div><br>

 <div style="text-align: justify">
   <b>February 20th, 2022:</b> I'm excited to share that I will be working at <a href="https://imanage.com/">iManage</a> as a Data Science Intern this summer.
-I’ll be working on various algorithms and using Natural Language Processing (NLP) methods to "rigorously measure the product quality, improve enterprise products, and
-understand the behavior of end-users".
+My role is to work on various algorithms and use Natural Language Processing (NLP) methods to "rigorously measure the product quality, improve enterprise products, and understand the behavior of end-users".
 </div><br>